Get started with homeschooling with this easy-peasy guide!

 Take a day trip!
 Pack a lunch, bring the books (or leave them home!) and pick a destination!

-Get social with other homeschoolers -socially distanced is completely possible on a hike or at a park!
+Get social with other homeschoolers; going on a hike or meeting up at a park is a great way to get together!

 Visit a local point of interest - interesting architecture, outdoor gardens, a lake or mountain all make for perfect choices!

 Take advantage of your local libraries.
-Libraries have a multitude of resources and knowledgeable staff to give suggestions.
+Libraries have a multitude of resources and knowledgeable staff to give suggestions for not only learning materials but they also have terrific programing.

 Participating in Girl Scouts or Boy Scouts is great for socialization and other learning connections.